 Minumum Legal Working Age in California

-Federal child labor laws state that the minimum age to work is 14 (with some exceptions).
-However, child labor laws in each state can vary slightly.
-Whenever there is a conflict between federal and state laws, the more restrictive law will apply.
-California's minimum age to work is also 14 in most cases.
+Federal child labor laws set the minimum age to work at 14, with some exceptions, and California's minimum age to work also is 14 in most cases.
+In states where there is a conflict between federal and state laws, the more restrictive law applies.

-According to the state's Department of Industrial Relations, the specific rule in California requires children under the age of 18, who are considered minors, to have a permit to work for any job.
-Usually the minor will get a Department of Education work permit from his school once he's been offered a job.
-This is known by the cumbersome title "Statement of Intent to Employ Minor and Request for Work Permit."
+California requires children younger than 18 to have a permit to work for any job.
+Minors often get a state education department work permit from their schools once they've been offered jobs.
+The permits officially are called a "Statement of Intent to Employ Minor and Request for Work Permit."

-The minor's parents or legal guardian must sign the form, which is to be filled out by the minor and the potential employer.
+A minor's parent or legal guardian must sign the form, which is to be filled out by the minor and the potential employer.
 Once the signed form is returned to the school, the permit to employ and work is issued by school officials.
-Employers have to have a permit to employ from the Division of Labor Standards.
+Employers must have a permit to employ from the California Division of Labor Standards.

-Any minor work permit issued during a school year expires five days after the start of the next school year and have to be renewed even if he's working for the same employer.
-So for example, if a ninth grader gets a job in April and starts tenth grade on September 5, the work permit he received in April expires on September 15 unless he renews it.
+Minor work permits issued during a school year expire five days after the start of the next school year and have to be renewed even if working for the same employer.
+For example, if a high school sophomore gets a job in April and starts her junior year grade on Sept.
+5, the work permit received in April would expires on September 10 unless she renews it.

 Rules for Entertainment Industry

-There's an another requirement in California for some child workers, however, since the entertainment industry is a large employer in the state.
-California has specific rules regarding minors working in that sector, which apply not only to children appearing on television shows or in the movies but also to minors making recordings, and anyone under 18 working as a model for advertising or other media.
+Since the entertainment industry is a large employer in the state, California has specific regulations regarding minors working in that sector.
+These apply to children appearing on television shows or movies, making recordings, or working as a model for advertising or other media.

-Even if the work the child actor or model is performing is non-commercial in nature, a work permit is required.
+Even if the work a child actor or model is performing is noncommercial in nature, a work permit still is required.